Etyre/Engineered-Efficacy-/State and energy modulation.md

 I do need to rest my mind in between bouts of intense work, I’m aiming to *rest*, not to be entertained.

-So if I feel like I need to take a break I'll lie down with my eyes closed, and do Resonance Frequency Breathing.
+So if I feel like I need to take a break, I'll lie down with my eyes closed, and do Resonance Frequency Breathing.

 #####Food